 For most of you sane students, you take your exams very seriously.
 Whether you prepared sufficiently or not, you at least dry-heaved 54 times prior to an exam like a pregnant woman on the morning after in front of the toilet bowl.
 Seniors would have told you by now that failing in your JC / Upper Secondary school years is common.
 But you can’t help but feel hurt by the score and that’s okay.

 It’s okay to fail as long as you know what went wrong and how to fix it.
 The below are the 4 steps I usually take after a bad paper.

 (Follow @vantage_tutor on instagram to get video updates when a new article is released)

 Step 1: Have a good laugh

 “I know, I know.
 I fucked up.
 So hard.”

 I still recall telling the story of my H2 Math MYE paper to my tutor and he laughed with me too.
 I wasn’t the only one who failed.
 My clique of friends failed too and we started comparing what kind of word we can form with our grades.

 It’s not that we do not care about our grades.
+(We actually tried our best and still failed).
 We laughed because we’ve all been there.
 Those who have taken a Secondary School National Exam would know that failing in internal school exams does not necessarily extrapolate into failure in the N/O/A levels.
 Very often, students fail because we don’t attach enough value to the school exams, resulting in procrastination of our work or just blatant negligence of studies.